 9.

 “As early as 1986 a United States member of the National Council Against Health Fraud testified that Noreen Renier was a fraud and a charlatan.
 Though that man lost his initial court battle with Mrs. Renier, over the past decade he's independently and apart from the NCAHF won court rulings against Renier.
 Those include rulings against her in four different U.S. federal courts sweeping across the United States from Seattle to Richmond, Virginia.
 The last court to rule in his favor was immediately under the U.S. Supreme Court.
 That court in 2012 was presented with a 69-page brief from Mrs. Renier's attorney, and a simple 8-page brief by the critic's lawyer.
 The court then allowed both attorneys to give oral arguments.
 Within just minutes all three federal judges who joined in hearing the case critically belittled Mrs. Renier's urgings.
 And all three judges unanimously ordered yet another ruling against Mrs. Renier and in favor of this critic from her past.
 Yet Mrs. Renier hasn't just ignored mentioning these federal court losses on her website.
 She's had thousands of dollars from her book royalties and thousands more from the sale of her assets collected by a U.S. Court Trustee.
-The Court then handed those over to the very man who said Noreen Renier was a fraud and charlatan in 1985."
+The Court then handed those over to the very man [John Merrell] who said Noreen Renier was a fraud and charlatan in 1985."

 - Nicholas Walker, Orlando, Florida (U.S.A) researcher